SysKitTeam/docs-insights/product-updates/insights-1-1-release-note.md

 ## Features

-* Intra-farm latency!
+* __Intra-farm latency__!
 We now check intra-farm latency.
 In 10-minute intervals, we ping every server in the farm.
 According to [Microsoft’s hardware requirements](https://docs.microsoft.com/en-us/sharepoint/install/hardware-and-software-requirements), 99.9% of pings must be under 1 ms. If they’re not, we will notify you.
 For detailed information about this feature, check out our [help article](#internal/get-to-know-insights/latency-screen).
 * We heard your requests, and now the entire SysKit Insights application is accessible via browser as a __web application__, making it easier than ever to share reports and event log searches with your colleagues.
 For more information, click [here](#internal/get-to-know-insights/web-application).
 * Event Viewer export: Previously, you could only export 1,000 events to Excel.
 You can now specify the number of exportable events.